denten-books/plain-text/main.md

 must be the incommensurability of operational vocabularies.
 For the National Endowment of the Arts "literature" means narrowly "novels, short stories, poetry, and plays" [@nea2004, 1-2].
 For Woolgar and Latour "literature" is more broadly something inscribed, printed, or published.
+Literature of the hospital.
+Literature in the hospital.
+In the law office.

+#### macro and Micro reading
-Tracing the past the inscription.
+Tracing the past the
+inscription.
 Editorial vectors.he emergence of distant reading.
 Big data.
 Medium data: search interfaces.
 But it's not "free."
 Free as in speech and free as in beer.
 Close reading is still important, more agility to work at different scales of analysis.
 Close reading vs. closest reading, microanalysis at the level of the pixel.

-### 1.2.3 Common Contexts
+##### Start of the material part.

 The computers in the scientist's lab and on a writer's desk emerged from an amalgam of automated devices, chief among them the typewriter and the